 Adding money is easy when you link a bank account to your Betterment account.
 Once your money is there, it’s protected by the FDIC for up to $1,000,000.
 This is an important consideration because the previous Betterment Smart Saver accounts weren’t FDIC-insured.
 They were investment accounts, not savings accounts.

-Betterment’s Everyday Savings is a true savings account.
+Betterment’s Everyday Cash Reserve is a true savings account.
 Your cash isn’t invested but can still grow as it earns interest.
 Since it’s FDIC-insured, there’s no risk at all to keep your savings at Betterment.

-How to Use a Betterment Everyday Savings Account
+How to Use a Betterment Everyday Cash Reserve Account

-Everyone has different money needs, and Betterment Everyday Savings is extremely flexible.
+Everyone has different money needs, and Betterment Everyday Cash Reserve is extremely flexible.
 With no restrictions on how often you can transfer money back and forth, the account has unlimited potential.

 Vacation Fund – Taking out a loan to pay for your vacation or putting it on your credit card is never a good idea.
 Instead, set up a separate account to reach your travel goals.
 You’ll be free to enjoy a fantastic escape without the guilt of creating more debt.